 Now the Forma chair.
 What a beaut!
 The fabric texture adds just the right amount of detail without distracting from the pretty shape.
 With all of the chunky woodwork in the room, I wanted something that had soft curves and sleek legs that added visual lightness and this chair fit the bill.

 Check out the back detail!
 Since the chairs float between two rooms, the backsides are just as important.

 Ordering chairs online can be worrisome if you don't have the chance to try them out beforehand.
 Our home's chair critic (Ross) was wary, but he absolutely adores the comfort factor.
 He's the kind of seating judge that if he says "it's fine" then you're winning.
 It's a multi-layered evaluation that I don't fully understand myself.
 But after I found him quietly sitting in the Forma chair for ten minutes, I asked his opinion and without skipping a beat he said, "I love it."
 Victory!
 He had the same feelings about Matrix, but he had to wait until the cat got out of that seat before he could indulge.

-It's so great it is to walk into the house with these chairs on the welcoming committee.
+It's so great to walk into the house with these chairs on the welcoming committee.
 Now, I need to get a new side table and a new couch to really let these beauties shine.

 Be sure to check out the other beautiful chairs from Article, including this perfect caramel wingback, and this one that looks great in blue velvet, too.
 They also carry lots of other modern furniture pieces, all for a flat shipping fee of $49.
 Plus, the Article team is just so darn nice!